mackbjon/server-boilerplates/README.md

   <h2>Quick Start</h2>
 </div>

-#### 1. Initialize project by cloning repo and deleting existing git repo
+#### 1. Initialize project by cloning and then deleting existing git repo

 <sub> Do not forget to add the period '.' at the end of the 'git clone' command </sub>